-Here’s a list of some signs of fatigue that you and your family can watch for.
-Talk to your doctor if you have any symptoms of fatigue.
+Here are some signs of fatigue that you and your family can watch for.
+Talk to your doctor if you have any of these symptoms.

 - You feel tired and it doesn’t get better, it keeps coming back, or it becomes severe.

-- You are more tired than usual during or after an activity.
+- You’re more tired than usual during or after an activity.

-- You are feeling tired and it’s not related to an activity.
+- You’re feeling tired and it’s not related to an activity.

 - Your tiredness does not get better with rest or sleep.

 - You can’t concentrate or focus your thoughts.